pg00019/Pac-man/README.md

 2. The Pacman cannot go inside the Ghosts-Lair.

 # Use Page - Up,Down ,Right, Left keys to play the game!!
+# Refresh the page everytime you want to start a new game.

 <b>Click on the below link to play the game: